MoritzMueller2508/EW_MobileApplicationen/documentation/guidance.md

 - **5. CardView:** This CardView shows the source of our data for the current numbers.
 If you click on it, you will be redirected to the API.

-**This interface is used to display country details associated with corona.**
+**This class is used to display country details associated with corona.**
 <br><br><br>

 ><img align="left" src="PieChart.PNG" width="200">